jacques/docs.npmjs.com/CONTRIBUTING.md

 ## Issue Labels

-- [`your-first-pr`][1]: reserved for people with little to no Github contributions- we're here to help you start your OS journey!
+- [`your-first-pr`][1]: reserved for people with little to no GitHub contributions- we're here to help you start your OS journey!
 - [`patches welcome`][2]: these issues are specifically well suited for outside contributors

 # Tests